Breast Lift Topics

 When breasts are low-sitting or saggy, this may produce irritation of the skin underneath.
 A breast lift can eliminate this problem by raising the breasts and reducing the occurrence of excess skin rubbing together.
 For women who struggle with irritated skin over the underside of their breasts, a breast lift may provide lasting relief.

 Are in Good Health Overall

 The safety of patients is always our top concern.
-For this reason, Dr. Sanders will always take a quick medical history to ensure patients are in the right physical health for a safe procedure and an uncomplicated recovery.
-Specifically, those who have illnesses that keep them from healing properly will want to avoid getting surgery.
+For this reason, Dr. Sanders will always take a medical history to ensure that patients are in the proper state of health for a safe procedure and an uncomplicated recovery.
+Specifically, those who have illnesses that keep them from healing properly may want to avoid surgery.

 Have Breasts That Sag or Have Otherwise Lost Their Shape